GET IN TOUCH

 What New Florida Residents Should Do Now

 Tax authorities recommend that new Florida residents carefully document their move to the state.
-Keeping records of move dates, driver's license changes, homestead exemption filings, and time spent in each state can help support residency claims.
+Keeping records of move dates, driver's license changes, homestead exemption filings, and declaration of domicile filings can help support residency claims if questions arise.

-Taxpayers should review the former state filing instructions, confirm which tax years require part-year returns, and ensure that their federal tax returns reflect the correct address.
-For individuals with complex income or multiple state tax obligations, tax preparation assistance can help avoid costly mistakes.
+Taxpayers should review the former state's filing instructions, confirm which tax years require part-year returns, and ensure that their federal tax returns reflect the correct address.
+For individuals with complex income or multiple state tax obligations, professional tax preparation assistance can help avoid costly mistakes.

 Sources